How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 Some people think that fasting is the quickest way to lose weight.
 While this sounds logical at first, it doesn’t account for your body’s response to the loss of lean mass and the binge response that usually follows when people allow themselves to eat again.

 It’s essential to remember that our lean body mass, or our organs, bone, muscle, and other fat-free tissues, are the most metabolically active and keep our metabolism optimised.
-If we experience any loss in precious lean mass, we will likely decrease our metabolic rate and how many calories we burn at rest.
+If we experience any loss in precious lean mass, we will likely decrease our metabolic rate and the number of calories we burn at rest.

 In the figure below from Quantitative Physiology of Human Starvation: Adaptations of Energy Expenditure, Macronutrient Metabolism and Body Composition (Hall, 2012), we can see that you will use around 400 calories (100 g protein) per day of stored protein in the early stages of water fasting.
 Over time, this decreases to 250 daily calories (60 g protein per day).